chrsgrffth/seven/jekyll/_work/1-spera-health.md

   -
     type: 'markdown'
     content: |
-      After months of initial planning, the founders of Spera were ready to start building interest in their idea.
-They came to me with rudimentary wireframes of their products.
+      After the initial planning of the business and application, the founders of Spera were ready to start marketing their vision.
+They came to me with wireframes of their product.
 I consulted on both user experience and interaction decisions and designed the visual aesthetic for their platform, delivering assets that are used to both inform the development of the product and steer attention its direction.
 To finalize the project, I delivered screen designs and a styleguide that document the elements and design specifications that can be used by Spera's team to iterate expand upon the product.

       ## Key Pages